-Method Prescription Advantage (Massachusetts' State Pharmaceutical Assistance Program) - Contact Information CALL 1-800-AGE-INFO (1-800-243-4636) Monday - Friday, 9 AM - 5 PM EST. TTY 1-877-610-0241 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-Calls to this number are free.
+Method Prescription Advantage (Massachusetts' State Pharmaceutical Assistance Program) - Contact Information CALL 1-800-AGE-INFO (1-800-243-4636) Monday-Friday, 9 AM - 5 PM EST. TTY 1-877-610-0241 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 WRITE Prescription Advantage P.O.
 Box 15153 Worcester, MA 01615-0153 WEBSITE www.mass.gov (then search for Prescription Advantage)

-Medicare PPO Blue offers additional gap coverage for Select Insulins.
+Medicare HMO Blue FlexRx offers additional gap coverage for Select Insulins.
 During the Coverage Gap stage, your out-of-pocket costs for Select Insulins will be \$35 for a one-month supply.
 Please go to Chapter 6, Section 6 for more information about your coverage during the Coverage Gap stage.
 To find out which drugs are Select Insulins, review the most recent Drug List we provided electronically.
 You can identify Select Insulins by "SI" used to refer to Select Insulins in the Drug List.
-If you have questions about the Drug List, you can also call Member Service.
-(Phone numbers for Member Services are printed on the back cover of this booklet.)
+If you have questions about the Drug List, you can also call Member Service (Phone numbers for Member Service are printed on the back cover of this document).